GaballaGit/The-GDB-Gauntlet/Practice-2/Answers.md

 p/a: prints the value in address form. $rsp is the address of rsp.

-x/1fg: 1 is the first element, f is for float, g is for giant since we are dealing with 64 bits.
+x/1fg: 1 is the first element, f is for float, g is for giant since we are dealing with 64 bits. $rsp to get element at rsp.